microsoft/code-with-engineering-playbook/code-reviews/README.md

 1. Complexity
     * Are functions too complex?
+    * Is the single responsibility principle followed?
+Function or class should do one ‘thing’.
     * Should a function be broken into multiple functions?
-    * If a method has greater than 3 arguments, potentially overly complex.
+    * If a method has greater than 3 arguments, it is potentially overly complex.
-    * Single responsibility principle – function or class should do one ‘thing’
+    * Does the code add functionality that isn’t needed?
     * Can the code be understood easily by code readers?
-    * Does the code add functionality that isn’t needed?
-Is it overly complex?
 1. Naming/readability
     * Did the developer pick good names for functions, variables, etc?
 1. Error Handling